ktelep/tilt/README.md

 ## Requirements

-CloudFoundry
+* CloudFoundry
-Redis
+* Redis

 ## Instructions

+From the root of the repo
+    cf push tilt

-Simply perform a "cf push tilt", then bind a redis server instance to the application.
+Then bind a redis server to the instance via cloudfoundry.
+You may need to restage after you bind the redis instance

 Accessing the app via it's URL will present you with an HTML5